 Slip and falls accidents are prevalent.
 Fortunately, many people in Arkansas lose their balance and injure nothing but their pride.
 However, it is possible to experience a severe or debilitating injury from a seemingly innocent fall.
 If your slip and fall accident was because someone failed to maintain their property or warn you of a known hazard, you could have the grounds of a personal injury claim.

 Many slip and fall claims fall into the category of premises liability cases.
 A personal injury lawsuit will arise when a property owner, manager, or landlord fails to maintain or repair the property, creating an unreasonable hazard.
 If you were injured because you lost your balance, contact our Arkansas slip and fall injury lawyer to help determine if the property owner, manager, or landlord should be held accountable.
-Ken Kieklak, Attorney at Law, is dedicated to assisting injured individuals and their families.
+Our law firm is dedicated to assisting injured individuals and their families.
 Call (479) 316-0438 to schedule a free appointment.

 Common Causes of Slip and Fall Accidents in Arkansas